 The final step is to resubmit the documents to the Brussels Immigration Department within the first three months of the Orange Card.
 They will make a decision in issuing the Residence Permit F Card in six months’ period.

 21.09.2016 Registration of Civic Integration Programme

-The first magical feeling of having a National Number was to proceed to Huis van Het Nederlands Antwerpen / Atlas House to ask about Civic Integration Programme.
+The first magical feeling of having a National Number was to proceed to Atlas House in Antwerp to ask about Civic Integration Programme.
 Inburgering is part of a Civic Integration Programme or Social Integration course.
 The Dutch language course is another part of its programme.
 It is compulsory for non-EU residents to undertake this course to avoid paying fines later.
 The course is heavily subsidised by the Government once you receive the Orange Card.
-The Atlas House gave an appointment to come back on 7 October @ 9 am for a 3-hours interview.
+The Atlas House gave an appointment to come back on 7 October @ 9 am for a 3-hour interview.

-After having the Orange Card for four days ago, I frantically searched for jobs online which were suitable for me.
+After having the Orange Card for only four days, I frantically searched for jobs online which were suitable for me.
 From that day onwards, feeling excited to have the right to work.
 I started searching for jobs with the keywords “English, Chinese and Mandarin”.
-I sent my resume to two employment agencies offering the similar contract job found online.
+I sent my resume to two employment agencies offering a similar contract job found online.

 28.09.2016 First Interview with the Employment Agency